WPIBotOnAWire/WPIBotOnAWire-ROS/README.md

 # Hardware
 ![](wiring.png)
-### Hardware Troubleshooting
+### Hardware Troubleshooting (TODO More Explanation)
-- BMS Activation
+- Is the BMS board not providing any voltage even though the battery is plugged in and is charged?
+Make sure to activate the BMS board by connecting a power supply to the magnetic charging connectors to 'active' it.
+More explanation on the Amazon reviews for the product page.
-- BMS Per cell voltage check
+- If the BMS provides a weird voltage like 2S (8V )or 3S (12V), make sure to check the inputs of the BMS to make sure all cells are balanced.
-- Small gear about to break
+- PLA gears on the drive train are starting to chip due to manual driving of the robot for fun.
+Reprint more from teh GrabCAD or consider CNC milling some spur gears.
-- Center of mass too high
+- The Center of mass of the robot is still too high.
+Add a weight at the bottom or reduce the weight from the top.
+We did this in Demo 4 by strapping a dumbbell to the bottom.

 # Weird things that could be fixed